Home » The healthcare industry is evolving in these 5 African countries…

 Nigeria’s population exceeds 200 million inhabitants, making it the most populous African country.
 As the population booms, and as people live longer, the demand for healthcare services is also changing.
 There is a greater need to cater for non-communicable diseases like diabetes, as well as age-related illnesses, like Alzheimer’s.

 As the Nigerian economy grows, so does its healthcare spending.
-From an individual perspective, it means that rising incomes and urbanization are leading to increased spending on healthcare services and products.
+From an individual perspective, it means that rising incomes and urbanisation are leading to increased spending on healthcare services and products.

 From an institutional perspective, this means that the Nigerian government is also increasing its budget allocation to healthcare, reflecting a commitment to improving the sector.
 In 2023, for instance, the Nigerian government allocated the highest ever budget to the healthcare sector: over $15 billion.
 This alone offers ample opportunities for investors to tap into a market where demand is growing alongside with purchasing power.